timescale/docs/promscale/send-data/opentelemetry.md

     recommends 10 seconds.
   * **Service**: to configure what components are enabled in the Collector based on the settings in the `receivers`, `processors`, `exporters`, and `extensions` sections.
-Pipeline to receive the traces and metrics from OTLP, batch process them, and export the data in logs and OTLP to backends supported in Prometheus.
+Pipelines to receive the traces and metrics from OTLP, batch process them, and export the data in logs and OTLP to backends supported in Prometheus.